wp-plugins/content-aware-sidebars/readme.txt

-=== Plugin Name ===
+﻿=== Plugin Name ===
 Contributors: intoxstudio
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KPZHE6A72LEN4&lc=US&item_name=WordPress%20Plugin%3a%20Content%20Aware%20Sidebars&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Tags: sidebar, widget area, content aware, context aware, seo, dynamic, flexible, modular, bbpress, buddypress, qtranslate, polylang, transposh, wpml, woocommerce
+Tags: sidebar, widget area, content aware, context aware, conditional, seo, dynamic, flexible, modular, bbpress, buddypress, qtranslate, polylang, transposh, wpml, woocommerce
 Requires at least: 3.3
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 2.0.3
+Stable tag: 2.1
-License: GPL2
+License: GPLv3

 Create and display sidebars according to the content being viewed.

 == Description ==

 Manage an infinite number of sidebars.
-Make your WordPress site even more dynamic and boost SEO by controlling what content your sidebars should be displayed with.
-Creating flexible, dynamic sidebars has never been easier, and no code is needed at all as everything is easily done in the administration panel.
+Boost on-site SEO with better Calls to Action by controlling what content your sidebars should be displayed with.
+The sidebar manager makes it incredibly easy for anyone to create flexible, dynamic sidebars without the need of code.
-No extra database tables or table columns will be added.
+Developed with speed and performance in mind and will add no extra database tables or table columns.

 > **New in version 2**
 >